-VRA is a hearing test for children that is used from a few months of age up to approximately three years old.
+VRA is a hearing test for children that is used from a few months of age up to approximately 2 or 3 years old.
 The child is seated at an angle to a speaker and animated toy.
-One of our audiologists will monitor the child for either a conditioned response or other reactions to a variety of test sounds.
-The patient’s response levels are then adjusted for their age and the hearing level is estimated.
+The child is monitored for either a conditioned response or other reactions to a variety of test sounds.
+The patient’s response levels are then adjusted for their developmental age and the hearing level is acquired.

 Pediatric Hearing Aids for Children

-After conducting the hearing tests, our audiologists may recommend hearing aids for your child, if necessary.
-Often these hearing aids will include ear molds so that children may continue to use them as they grow.
-Follow-up appointments may be scheduled so that our audiologists may continue to monitor your child’s hearing loss.
+Sometimes after conducting the hearing tests, permanent hearing loss is identified.
+Our audiologists may recommend hearing aids for your child, if necessary.
+Often these hearing aids will include ear molds or a variety of other associated equipment so that children may continue to use them as they grow.
+Follow-up appointments will be scheduled as our audiologists continue to monitor your child’s hearing loss.

-An otolaryngologist that specializes in child hearing problems may also see your child to determine if the problem may be fixed through medical or surgical treatment, such as ear tubes surgery.
+An otolaryngologist that specializes in child hearing problems may also see your child to determine if the problem may be fixed through medical or surgical treatment, such as ear tube surgery.